menu

 Of particular note, 8.1% of the people in the City Center neighborhood currently reside in a correction facility, held due to punishment for a crime.

-In addition, one of the unique characteristics of the St. Joseph City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.6% of the neighborhoods in America.
+In addition, the St. Joseph City Center neighborhood stands out for having an average per capita income lower than 95.6% of the neighborhoods in the United States.

 Real Estate